 For a more subtle effect, mix in a small amount of pigment with a body lotion and lightly massage into your skin.
 I would recommend sticking to a lotion texture — body creams or butters can be difficult to mix and blend.

 Want your legs to appear long and slender?
-Blend gold and silver MAC pigments with your body lotion and apply it from your knees to the ankles.
+Blend gold and silver MAC glitter pigments with your body lotion and apply it from your knees to the ankles.
 The glossy line will make your legs look gorgeously toned!

 Pigments for your Hair

 Take your favorite hair styling product (cream, mousse, gel etc.), sprinkle a bit of MAC pigment in it and mix well.
 Then streak it through your hair or use all over for a total effect.

 - Open the jar with caution.
-It’s unfortunately somewhat common to open a jar and wind up with pigment all over your floor, hands, clothes and anything within a mile-long radius.
+It’s unfortunately common to open a jar and wind up with pigment all over your floor, hands, clothes and anything within a mile-long radius.
 That’s not a pretty mess!